huggingface/peft/README.md

 ## Contributing

-If you would like to make a contribution to PEFT, please check out our [contributing guide](https://huggingface.co/docs/peft/developer_guides/custom_models).
+If you would like to contribute to PEFT, please check out our [contributing guide](https://huggingface.co/docs/peft/developer_guides/contributing).

 ## Citing 🤗 PEFT